What is the Hyoid Bone

 The hyoid bone does not articulate with any other bone directly.
 Instead, it is connected to adjacent bones by muscular and ligamentous attachments.

-Here is a detailed list of the muscles and ligaments that the hyoid bone attaches with.
+Here is a list of the muscles and ligaments that the hyoid bone attaches to.

 Several muscles originate from and insert into the hyoid bone.
 They are as follows:

 1. Hyoglossus Muscle: It originates from the anterior part of the body and helps to depress the tongue.

 2. Middle Pharyngeal Constrictor: It originates from the bone and is responsible for constricting the middle part of the pharynx during swallowing.

 Muscles that insert on the upper surface of the bone are known as suprahyoid muscles, while those attached to the lower surface are called infrahyoid muscles.